-The unfair contract regime applies to clauses in standard form contracts with consumers or small business.
+The key issue is that the unfair contract regime applies to clauses in standard form contracts with consumers or small business.
 Unfair terms are unenforceable and can attract penalties (see further here).
 Unfairness depends on whether the term:

 - a) creates a significant imbalance between the parties; - b) is reasonably necessary to protect a legitimate interest; and - c) causes detriment.